sapcc/monsoon-openstack-auth/README.md

 Monsoon Openstack Auth
 ======================

 This gem enables authentication for Ruby on Rails applications against Openstack Keystone Service using the Identity API v3.
+Further it implements a Policy Engine to allow permission cheks.

 Example
 -------